cirosantilli/algorithms/tac/README.md

 The solution is to use a circular buffer: <https://en.wikipedia.org/wiki/Circular_buffer>.

-There are two possible implementations.
+There are two possible implementations:

 Double buffer implementation: